 - Fault divorce based on one of six grounds

 - No-fault divorce after one year of separation

 - No-fault divorce after one spouse’s institutionalization for a mental disorder

-Which approach is best for your divorce depends on your individual situation.
-An experienced divorce lawyer can help you determine how to proceed.
+Which approach is best for your divorce depends on your individual situation, A divorce lawyer can help you determine how to proceed.

 Getting Dependable Legal Help